slatedocs/slate/source/includes/_apiv1.md

-api_status | Tells you development status of api from alpha to beta to finally published partner | Your Partner company name total_listings | Total number of listings we or you have imported through our Partner endpoints matched_listings | Total number of your listings that we've matched to ours
+api_status | Tells you development status of api from alpha to beta to finally published partner | Your Partner company name total_listings | Total number of listings we or you have imported through our Partner endpoints mapped_listings | Total number of your listings that we've mapped to ours